UiPath/assistant-plugin-creator/README.md

 When creating widgets at runtime, UiPath Assistant, is looking for a `MainComponent` that is exported by a `MainModule` (for each widget).
 Make sure you add them to `projects\sample-widget\src\public-api.ts`.
 You may also expose metadata about the widget (such as title, description and icon for its tab in Assistant) via the functions or constants found in `projects\sample-widget\src\lib\widget-metadata.ts`.

 To force a package into the final bundle, add it to the `bundledDependencies` array in `projects/sample-widget/package.json`.
-If you get the error `<module>, required by <plugin> was not found` when the widget is loading, you probably forgot to do this.
+If you get the error `<module>, required by <widget> was not found` when the widget is loading, you probably forgot to do this.

 You may want to use `WidgetAppState.language$` and `WidgetAppState.theme$` if you need to react to those changes.